jpacekajus/syntropy-grafana-prometheus-node-exporter/README.md

 All the network traffic is being handled by Syntropy Agent connections - secure encrypted tunnels based on Wireguard.
 This network scheme is being managed by Syntropy Platform, which allows easily device connections and networks both using CLI and WEB UI.

-All the services are running as docker containers inside virtual servers.
+All the services are running as docker containers inside virtual servers:
+a) Nginx works as proxy for Grafana WEB UI
+b) Grafana datasource is Prometheus
+c) Prometheus scrape targets are node-exporter containers

 <center><img src="images/diagram.png"></center>